click to call

 5. Schedule?
 Accelerated?

-6. What is status of ADA?
+6. What is the status of the ADA?
 Does the city enforce the code required 20% to 100%?

 7. Lead / Asbestos testing completed? (attach report)